wahmd/merge-bash-script/README.md

 # Script | Merge Latest Remote Branch Into Current Branch
 While working in feature branches, We're often required to update our feature branches with `main` or a source branch.
-Script automates the process instead of having to write git commands everytime.
+Instead of having to write git commands everytime, the script automates the process.
 Script to automatically merge remote branch into current branch instead of having to type all commands separately.

 # To Run: